RoscoeDaWah/Jaim/README.md

 <img src="https://git.frzn.dev/fwoppydwisk/Jaim/raw/branch/master/assets/logo.svg" alt="" height="100" align="center"/>
 <hr>
-A fork of [Jaim](https://jaimlib.sourceforge.net/), a Java library that implements the AOL TOC protocol.
+A fork of <a href="https://jaimlib.sourceforge.net/">Jaim</a>, a Java library that implements the AOL TOC protocol.

 This fork features various improvements on the original Jaim: